v-rgrace/Viva/Viva/learning/workday-generate-connection-parameters.md

    :::image type="content" alt-text="Screenshot of the View IDs options within the Organizations menu" source="../media/learning/wd-s3-6.png" lightbox="/viva/media/learning/wd-s3-6.png":::

-1. Select the Workday ID mentioned above.
-Save this ID for later as this will be used as a configuration parameter.
+1. Select the Workday ID mentioned previously.
+Save this ID for later to use as a configuration parameter.

    :::image type="content" alt-text="Screenshot of the Integrations ID section with the ID highlighted" source="../media/learning/wd-s3-7.png" lightbox="../media/learning/wd-s3-7.png":::